 - Amount of data used during VPN session

-The connection data Hide.me records is erased every few hours.
+This connection data is erased every few hours.
 Your location, originating IP address, and browsing behavior is not monitored or stored, which means your activity can never be linked back to your real identity.
-This means Hide.me is as close to zero-logs as most VPN services get.
+Hide.me is as close to zero-logs as most VPN services get.

 You only need an email address to sign up to Hide.me, which is typical for most privacy-friendly VPN providers.
 Some do ask for more personal details, so it’s good to see Hide.me keeping it to the minimum.
 The company encrypts and stores this email address and may use it to contact you, but you can opt out of these communications if you prefer.

 Hide.me does make it clear that, if requested, it will hand over any information it has on a user being investigated by authorities.
 However, the service keeps so few logs that it’s highly unlikely you’ll be affected by it, so long as everything you’re doing online is legal.